dev-xiligroup/wp-child-themes/README.md

 Child multilingual themes for WordPress embedded themes

-This folder contains sources of multilingual child themes of embedded themes of WordPress install.
+This folder contains sources of multilingual child themes of bundled (embedded) themes of WordPress install.

 The twentyfourteen-xili (v.
 1.0.7) is visible at http://2014.extend.xiligroup.org